mmctl/easycrypt-ext/README.md

 again (or leave them in, cluttering your script).
-EasyCrypt Ext streamlines this by providing dedicated commands that (1) directly print/search/locate the highlighted item, the item at point, or the item you click with the mouse, or (2) prompt you for the item to use print/search/locate, or the pragma to set.
+EasyCrypt Ext streamlines this by providing dedicated commands that (1) directly print/search/locate the highlighted item, the item at point, or the item you click with the mouse, or (2) prompt you for the item to print/search/locate, or the pragma to set.
 When prompting for a pragma, EasyCrypt Ext provides possible completions based on a set of known pragmas.